 Interview with the Vampire (1994)

-This was the home of Louis in the movie Interview With The Vampire, based on the book by Anne Rice.
+This was the home of Louis (Brad Pitt) in the movie Interview With The Vampire, based on the book by Anne Rice.
 It took days for production crew to put moss on every branch of the trees and paint the house in an eerie green color.
-The owners were quite irritated as Brad Pitt was kicking the beautiful cypress front door over 25 times until he got it right.
-The house was also used for the opening scene of Gone With The Wind in 1939.
+Brad Pitt had to kick the beautiful cypress front door 25 times until he got the scene right, which made the owners very irritated.
+The house was also seen in the opening scene of classic movie Gone With The Wind from 1939.

 The Beach (2000)

-While the book The Beach by Alex Garland may be a fan favorite for backpackers, the film is not nearly there, but the first half is quite good at invoking the ups and downs of mass tourism in Thailand.
-The place where the movie The Beach featuring Leonardo DiCaprio was shot can be quite crowded these days, but the water provides fine snorkeling and the surrounding limestone cliffs are nothing short of spectacular.
-However, Alex Garland’s book was actually inspired by the lagoon El Nido at island Palawan in the Philippines, and the book was also written there according to the legend.
+While the book The Beach by Alex Garland is a fan favorite for backpackers, the film is not nearly there.
+But the first half is quite good at depicting backpacking in Thailand during the early 2000s.
+Maya Bay at Phi Phi Islands was the place where the movie adaptation featuring Leonardo DiCaprio was shot.
+However, Alex Garland’s book was actually inspired by the lagoon El Nido at island Palawan in the Philippines.

 Rendition (2007)